-School begins at 7:45 or 8:30, depending on the timetable.
+School begins at 7:45 a.m.

-Students attending the International Baccalaureate Programme (both MYP and DP) will come to school physically every working day, they will be on-site every day, and always in the morning shift, under the time table for that specific day.
+Students attending the International Baccalaureate Programme (both MYP and DP) will come to school every working day, they will be on-site every day, and always in the morning shift, under the time table for that specific day, unless stated otherwise.